A no interest loan helps you borrow money quickly to get back on your feet.

 Together, they filled in an application form online.
 The next day, Georgia was given a cheque for $900 made out to her mechanic.

 Georgia agreed to repay the no interest loan with fortnightly repayments of $34.60 for one year.
-Her repayments are being automatically deducted from her bank account after her pension is paid.
+Her repayments are being automatically deducted from her bank account after she is paid.
 She will repay only the amount she borrowed — $900.